sensei-hacker/inavwiki/GPS-and-Compass-setup.md

 Only then can the IMU heading data be trusted for fixed position or slow speed navigation.
 Do not omit any of the above steps or your multirotor can experience toilet bowling, just as surely as it would with a poorly setup compass.
 Also conduct some tests to be sure everything is working correctly when you first setup a multirotor without a compass, just as you would with a compass.

 * **Note** : Presently multirotor navigation flight modes (RTH, POSHOLD etc) are required to be set **before** the magnetometer is turned off in the Configuration tab.
 Otherwise the navigation modes will not appear in the modes tab.
 You can select magnetometer type FAKE if no device is installed.
 Then proceed to alter your navigation modes.
-Once done, set magnetometer type back to NONE for compass-less navigation. **This will be fixed in 7.1.1**
+Once done, set Magnetometer type back to NONE for compass-less navigation. **This will be fixed in 7.1.1**..
+The same will apply if your flight controller doesn't have a barometer.
+In this case you will be required to enter `inav_use_gps_no_baro = ON ` in the CLI, and select Barometer type FAKE.
+Then you can alter the navigation modes.
+Once done, set the barometer type back to NONE.
+**Be aware.
+If you don't use a barometer as well as a magnetometer.
+And your satellite fix is poor, the copters altitude and position accuracy will be greatly reduced.**

 INAV 7.1 will also offer better compass interference rejection.
 But this is not an excuse to be tardy on your install, or shortcut the calibration process.